YihsunEthanCheng/CarND-Advanced-Lane-Lines/README.md

 ### 7. Find lane pixels through window search (1st polynomial fit)

-Two 200-pixel wide windows are placed in two halves (left/right) of the images hose inital locations are found through peak histogram search.
-From there, the window will be moved left/right based on the mean lane pixels locations in the urrent windows.
+Two 200-pixel wide windows are placed in two halves (left/right) of the images hose initial locations are found through peak histogram search.
+From there, the window will be moved left/right based on the mean lane pixels locations in the current windows.
-After lane pixels are found, a 2nd polynomial fit to lines in both side describes how roughly they are located, which created two searching areas for refine search in the next stage.
+After lane pixels are found, a 2nd polynomial fit to lines in both side describes how roughly they are located, which created two searching areas for refining search in the next stage.

 ![alt text][image7]

 ### 8. Refine polynomial fit

 Based on the windowed-search in the previous stage, the missing lane pixels can be better include in the resultant polynomial search zone.
-This zone are re-fit by another 2nd order ploynomial.
-And the result is fantasic as shown below.
+This zone is re-fit by another 2nd order polynomial.
+And the result is fantastic as shown below.

 ![alt text][image8]